blackbaud/skyux-docs/content/guidelines/select-items/index.md

 <h1 class="bb-page-heading">Select items from lists</h1>

-To provide a consistent experience for users when they select items from lists, use the following guidelines to determine which control to use when you create a list.
+To provide a consistent experience for users to select items from lists, follow these guidelines to determine which control to use to create a list.

 <h2 class="bb-section-heading"><a href="../../components/check">Radio buttons</a></h2>